-Scott Miles recently completed his first season as owner of the Battle Jacks.
-A lifelong baseball fan and seasoned executive, Scott brings over two decades of experience leading high-growth companies and building dynamic teams across tech, media, and youth sports.
-He now turns his focus to the Northwoods League, where he’s driven to build on a fan experience rooted in community, creativity, and connection.
+Scott Miles completed his first season as owner of the Battle Jacks in 2025.
+A lifelong baseball fan and seasoned executive, Scott brings more than two decades of experience building high-growth companies and leading teams across technology, media, and youth sports.
+With Battle Creek, he is focused on strengthening the fan experience, expanding community partnerships, and building a franchise that reflects the energy and pride of Southwest Michigan.

 Fun Fact: Scott majored in art history and was a specialist in English and Continental furniture at a fine art auction house in Washington, DC earlier in his career.